Path Integral Sampler: a stochastic control approach for sampling: Experiment details and discussions

+instead of \cref{eq:sde} for sampling.
 As discuss in \cref{ssec:pis}, we prefer use a linear function for $\bff, \bg$ to promise a closed-form $\mu^0$.
-Choice of $\bff, \bg$ encodes prior knowledge into dynamics without control and $\cQ^*$ is determined based on the prior $\cQ^0$.
+The choice of $\bff, \bg$ encodes prior knowledge into dynamics without control and $\cQ^*$ is determined based on the prior $\cQ^0$.
 Intuitively, the ideal $\cQ^0$ should drive particles from $\nu$ to $\cQ^0(\bx_T)$ that is close to $\mu$.
 In PIS, our training objective is to fit $\cQ^*$ with parameterized $\cQ^u$.
 Thus training can be easier and faster if $\cQ^*$ and $\cQ^0$ are close since we use zero control as initialization for training policy.
 However, there is no general approach to choose $\bff, \bg$ such that $\cQ^0(\bx_T)$ is close to $\mu$ and $\cQ^0(\bx_T)$ has a closed form.
 In this work, we adopt the general form with $\bff=0, \bg = \mathbf{I}$.
-It is interesting to explore other prior dynamics or data-variant $\bff,\bg$ in the future work.
+It would be interesting to explore other prior dynamics or data-variant $\bff,\bg$ in the future work, e.g., underdamped Langevin.